 Thousands without power Friday night despite ruthless winter weather; Entergy blames equipment issues, damaged lines

-TANGIPAHOA PARISH - Thousands of customers are still without power Friday night despite the ruthless winter weather hitting south Louisiana on Christmas weekend.
+TANGIPAHOA PARISH - Thousands of customers were without power Friday night despite the ruthless winter weather hitting south Louisiana on Christmas weekend.

 In Hammond, businesses along Railroad Avenue were pitch black and in the freezing cold as Entergy reported an equipment issue and damage at a substation.